eljefe303030/Melius/README.md

 ## Important mods you should know about

-1. [PEAK AI](https://www.nexusmods.com/starfield/mods/7120) and [Bedlam](https://www.nexusmods.com/starfield/mods/10717) to make combat more fun and interesting
+1. [PEAK AI](https://www.nexusmods.com/starfield/mods/7120), [El Jefe Combat AI](https://www.nexusmods.com/starfield/mods/13194) and [Bedlam](https://www.nexusmods.com/starfield/mods/10717) to make combat more fun and interesting
 2. [Royal Galaxy](https://www.nexusmods.com/starfield/mods/8222) changes a large number of things, including bug fixes, QOL improvements, stronger Terrormorphs and Ashta, increased enemy spawns, and potent Starborn magic.
 Diversifies encounters, Points of Interest, Weathers, and Climates.
 3. [Royal Skies Space Combat](https://www.nexusmods.com/starfield/mods/7890) Overhaul of spaceship combat.
 Enemies will occasionally fly into you, either because they cannot get out of the way or deliberately.
 5. [CINE FIDELITY LUTS](https://www.nexusmods.com/starfield/mods/3767) & [Neutral LUTs - No Color Filters](https://www.nexusmods.com/starfield/mods/323) changes the LUTs of the game to remove the colour filters and make the game look a lot better.
 Thanks to [Luxor for the guide](https://www.nexusmods.com/starfield/mods/11413) on how to use these to best effect.